Transverse Mercator transformations

 equation-little-phi (1)

-Grid convergence & point scale factor
+Grid convergence and point scale factor

 Grid convergence (γ) is the angle at a point between true north and grid (projection) north.
 The point scale factor (κ) is the scale factor at a point that changes with increasing distance from the central meridian.